 Ms. Katie Storms

-About Me:When I’m not reading, writing, or teaching, you can find me watercolor painting and handlettering, running the roads in my neighborhood, listening to vinyl records with my husband, hiking out West in the mountains, or singing lullabies with my daughters.
-And maybe visiting too many local bookstores and drinking too much local coffee.
-Before moving to St. Louis, I lived in Kansas City, Missouri—I even worked for the Kansas City Royals for eight years when I was a teenager.
-I studied English at Truman State University: my BA is in English, and my MA is in Secondary English Education.
-I currently reside in St. Louis with my husband, Johnny Vines, and my daughters, Penelope Belle and Della Irene.
-I teach College Prep English I and AP Language and Composition at Clayton High School in St. Louis.What I'm currently reading and recommending:
+About Me:When I’m not reading or writing, you can find me creating art, running the roads in my neighborhood, listening to music, hiking in the mountains, or singing lullabies and reading stories with my daughters.
+And maybe drinking too much coffee.
+I grew up in Kansas City, Missouri—I even worked for the Kansas City Royals for eight years when I was a teenager.
+Then I moved on to Kirksville to earn my BA in English and my MA in Secondary English Education.
+I currently reside in St. Louis with my husband, Johnny, and my daughters, Penelope Belle and Della Irene.
+I teach College Prep English I and Social Issues at Clayton High School in St. Louis.We Read to Grow in Head and Heart

-Course Information:I always look forward to conversations with students and parents.
+Course Overviews:I always look forward to conversations with students and parents.
 Please email mail me, and I will get back to you as soon as possible.